 It is no small feat to start and launch a new motorsports series.
 There are many stakeholders involved, the scale is massive, logistics count for a lot, and the lead time required to do it properly is usually the breaking point.
 If you have the team to pull it off, it sure is a beautiful thing when it all comes together.
-That's just what Rob Morgan has done with GT Celebration, the new class in sports car racing designed by enthusiasts, for enthusiasts.
+That's just what Rob Morgan has done with GT Celebration, sports car racing designed by enthusiasts, for enthusiasts.

 Our work expands on how we helped launched the series in December of 2019.
 GTC was on a tight time frame and turned to us to produce the promotional website and accompanying marketing deck for the series.
 They took these materials and brought them along to interviews with Racer Magazine and other industry media while also showing them off to the series' soon-to-be members.

-Our team took the set of visual designs laid out by GT Celebration partner G1 Designs and began building the launch materials for the series including UX design, backend setup, imagery layout, copywriting, iconography and more.
+Our team began building the launch materials for the series including UX design, backend setup, imagery layout, copywriting, iconography and more.
 The total project happened through the holidays and had a 30-day turnaround so SD's nimbleness and effective action was leveraged to the maximum in this case.